hirememorey/election_game/README.md

 ## 📄 License

 This project is open source and available under the [MIT License](LICENSE).

+## Changelog

+### 2024-07-07
+- Added a negative favors system: Networking can now yield negative Political Favors, introducing risk/reward and new strategic depth.
+See GAME_IMPROVEMENTS.md for details.

+## Features
+- Political Favors system (now includes both positive and negative favors for richer gameplay)